KOSASIH/AeroNavAI/README.md

 - As AeroNavAI transforms aerospace technology, work towards creating a lasting legacy that ensures its continued impact on humanity's journey beyond Earth, symbolizing a testament to human ingenuity.

+This visionary roadmap showcases the immense potential of AeroNavAI as it traverses a timeline spanning centuries, from its inception to becoming an integral part of humanity's exploration of the cosmos.